Mr-PauI/Walnut-CGB/README.md

 # Walnut-CGB

-Walnut-CGB is a single file header Game Boy/Gameboy Color emulator library based off of [Peanut-GB](https://github.com/deltabeard/Peanut-GB).
+Walnut-CGB is a single file header Game Boy/Gameboy Color emulator library based off of the more portable [Peanut-GB](https://github.com/deltabeard/Peanut-GB).
 This is a full reimplementation of the core to support native 16-bit and 32-bit operations and processing instructions with a dual-fetch chained architecture.
-A significant deviation from the more portable 8-bit Pennut-GB imlpementation.
+A significant deviation from the Pennut-GB imlpementation.
 It includes all DMG updates from its main branch as well as the CGB support fork integrated into it.

 ## Features